 After a 50 km drive from Stanley, you’ll arrive in the Tarkine National Park which is in the North West of Tasmania.
 The Tarkine Forest Reserve is an area where you can find rainforest, sand dunes, and coastal heathlands.

-Just driving through the park gives you beautiful views and don’t forget to stop at ‘the edge of the world’.
+Just driving through the park gives you beautiful views.
+Don’t forget to stop at ‘the edge of the world’.
 If you cross the ocean to the West from here, you won’t see any landmass until you reach Argentina.
 It is the longest uninterrupted distance in any ocean on Earth!

 Besides driving through the park, which is already incredible, there are a lot of activities to do.
 Especially water activities like kayaking or a riverboat cruise.
 From here you can explore the waterways which are surrounded by blackwood forests.